Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jun 24
 Turns out the error was so simple, I had a typo in the endpoint.
 At the end I didn't even need that API.
 But the way I was able to find the error was through the devtools.
 I don't know how it didn't cross my mind that the preflight was failing because it couldn't find the endpoint.
 I was too focused, thinking the error was with how jwt_required was working.
 Anyways, I don't need that because of protected endpoints.
 What I do need to do is handle the unauthorized access status code and force logout when a jwt is invalid.
 I also need to make a status code cheatsheet.

+Jun 26
+I'm thinking of how I should handle onboarding.
+I think I should include it in the response code.